medicalinformatics/MainSEL/README.md

 2. [The Secure Epilinker](https://github.com/medicalinformatics/SecureEpilinker), the sMPC preforming record linkage component, and
 3. [The Docker Deployment package](https://github.com/medicalinformatics/mainsel-docker), for easy and quick deployment and configuration.

-Some documentation and how-to-guides can be found in the respective repositories, although a more comprehensive how-to for secure, distributed record linkage will be published no later than 31 March 2022.
+Some documentation and how-to-guides can be found in the respective repositories.
+Documentation concerned with the complete MainSEL system is published in this repository.
+At the moment this documentation consists of the [MainSEL API reference](docs/api_reference.md), more tutorials and how-to guides will be added in the future.